3meters/proxibase/readme.md

 Returns records with the specified names.
 Note the initial __names:

 ### GET /tablename/[__ids:...|__names:.../]childTable1,childTable2|*
 Returns all records specified with subdocuments for each child table specified.
 The wildcard * returns all child documents.
 All fields from child documents are returned.
 The query limit is applied both to the main document array and to each of its child arrays.
-Filters only apply to the main document, not to the documents children.
+Filters only apply to the main document, not to the document's children.

 ### GET parameters
-GET query parameters are ordinary: The paramter chain begins with a ? and is delimited by &.
-Unrecognized paramters are ignored.
+Place GET query parameters at the end of the URL beginning with a ?.
+They are delimited by &.

     ?__find={"firstname":"John","lastname":{"$in":["Smith","Jones"]},"age":{"$lt":5}}
 Returns the records in the table found using mongodb's [advanced query syntax](http://www.mongodb.org/display/DOCS/Advanced+Queries).
 The value of __find must be parsable JSON.
 The rest of the url need not.